Afghanistan’s Last Remaining Jew

 Simintov decided to stay in his native Afghanistan, despite the fact that his wife and two daughters moved to Israel.

-In an interview with Tablet magazine, the Simintov explained why.
+In an interview with Tablet magazine, Simintov explained why.